1 – Introduction

 This desire towards material welfare and survival has such a strong pull, Christ was saying, that it is His main rival.
 And here we have in Revelation 17-18 an incredible vision of this very Materialism, personified as a Harlot, an ancient metaphor for that false religion found in any culture – powerful enough to pull people away from Christ and the Father, able also to exercise control over governments and human society.

-The vision also portrays this Harlot of Materialism as the cause behind so much that is vile, selfish, corrupt, oppressive in our world: “having in her hand a golden cup full of abominations and the filthiness of her fornication… For her sins have reached to heaven.”
+It is truly a cataclysmic end of the city system.
+And it is well deserved and needed.
+As these two chapters in the Revelation Book have pointed out, this Harlot of Materialism is the cause behind so much that is vile, selfish, corrupt, oppressive in our world: “having in her hand a golden cup full of abominations and the filthiness of her fornication… For her sins have reached to heaven.”
 (Revelation 17:4, 18:5)

 But thankfully, God’s Word does not leave us with this depressing view of the world situation.
 In the chapters that follow the description of the ugly old Harlot, we are given the astounding vision of Christ’s Return and removal of the kingdom of Darkness from the earthly realm.
 Righteous government and peace on Earth are established in the glorious future Age of the Millennium.
 In the final chapters of the Revelation Book, these are God’s promises and plan of history which, in our present Age, are seen through the eyes of faith.